travis-ci/docs-travis-ci-com/docs/user/gui-and-headless-browsers.md

 ---
-title: Headless browser testing setup
+title: GUI & Headless browser testing on travis-ci.org
 layout: en
-permalink: selenium-setup/
+permalink: gui-and-headless-browsers/
 ---

 ## What This Guide Covers

-This guide covers headless browser testing using tools provided by the Travis [CI environment](/docs/user/ci-environment/).
+This guide covers headless GUI & browser testing using tools provided by the Travis [CI environment](/docs/user/ci-environment/).
 Most of the content is technology-neutral and does not cover all the details of specific testing tools (like Poltergeist or Capybara).
 We recommend you start with the [Getting Started](/docs/user/getting-started/) and [Build Configuration](/docs/user/build-configuration/) guides before reading this one.

 ## Using xvfb to Run Tests That Require GUI (e.g. a Web browser)